aaron-grau/curic/rails/readings/parameter-conventions.md

 the person to create.
 The `params` hash can also contain arrays, arrays of hashes and so on.

-Fundamentally HTML forms don't know about any sort of structured data, all they generate is name–value pairs, where pairs are just plain strings.
+Fundamentally, HTML forms don't know about any sort of structured data, all they generate is name–value pairs, where pairs are just plain strings.
 The arrays and hashes you see in your application are the result of some parameter naming conventions that Rails uses.